Car Won’t Move In Any Gear In Automatic Transmission: 7 Potential Causes

 - Lubricates gear train and differential

-If the transmission fluid level is low and it fails to perform any of the above functions, your car might not move in any gear in the automatic transmission.
+If the transmission fluid level is low and it fails to perform any of the above functions, your car might not engage in any gear in the automatic transmission.

 Note: If the transmission fluid is reddish-brown or yellow colored, you should change the transmission oil and transmission filter.
 If transmission fluid is dark black and has suspended particles, avoid transmission flush as it will further damage your transmission.

-To check transmission fluid, you’ll find a dipstick under the hood.
-You would not want to confuse the transmission fluid dipstick with the engine oil dipstick.
-Both are different.
-Moreover, you should start the engine and warm it up to its operating temperature before measuring the level of transmission fluid.
+To check the transmission fluid, you will find a dipstick under the hood.
+You don’t want to mix up the transmission dipstick with the engine oil dipstick.
+The two are different.
+Also, you should start the engine and let it warm up to normal operating temperature before measuring the level of transmission fluid.

-Be sure to have a car on flat ground when checking the transmission fluid.
-Moreover, putting your car in drive, neutral, reverse, then back to park is usually suggested.
-This will allow transmission oil to reach all the hydraulic channels in the transmission system.
+Be sure your car is on flat ground when you check the transmission fluid.
+Putting your car in drive, neutral, reverse, then back to park is usually a good idea.
+This lets the transmission fluid reach all the channels in the transmission system.

 Moreover, make sure that transmission isn’t leaking from the transmission system.
 If you find spots of transmission fluid on the driveway.
 After filling the transmission fluid, jack your car up and see if the transmission fluid is leaking from the torque converter, gearbox, or transmission pan.